Wedding Processional Order

 8. Bride and Father of the Bride

-The bride is escorted down the aisle by her father, who stands on her right side.
-Traditionally, after he gives her away, he lifts her veil, gives her a kiss, then takes his seat in the first row next to the bride's mother.
-The bride can give her bouquet to the maid/matron of honor once the ceremony proceedings begin (this way, she'll have both hands free for the exchange of rings and reading of the vows).
+The bride is escorted down the aisle by her father.
+After he gives her away, he lifts her veil, gives her a kiss, then takes his seat in the first row next to the bride's mother.

 TRADITIONAL JEWISH CEREMONY